heloisasorato/AzSHCI-workshop/hands-on-labs/4_Software Load Balancers and More.md

      5. Creates WebServerVM1 and WebServerVM2 Network Interfaces in Network Controller
      6. Sets the port profiles on WebServerVM1 and WebServerVM2 Interfaces

-## Exercise 02: Deploy the Load Balancer
+Task 3: Deploy the Load Balancer

 In this exercise, you will run a script that will create the Load Balancer and VIP for the DIPs (WebServerVM1/VM2).
 The Load Balancer will forward TCP traffic for ports 80 and 3389.